 - Have your guests bring food

-There’s nothing wrong with a potluck style Thanksgiving dinner.
+There’s nothing wrong with a potluck style dinner.
 If you’re not comfortable taking on all of the food preparation yourself, ask your guests to bring a dish.
 Even if you end up having to prepare a few dishes, you’ll likely feel a lot less stressed.

 It’s also totally acceptable to ask your guests to bring a specific dish.
 It might be tempting to have a “bring whatever” plan but requesting a specific dish or type of dish will make the meal more cohesive in the end.